PJMcDonough/OOP-notes/Pillars of OOP.md

 Go ahead and make a bunch of buttons.
 To complete task 5, you only need to have 4 different buttons in a grid.

+### Minesweeper
+We can have a menu bar, which is built out of components including JMenuBar.
+We can convert a method into a callable object using the syntax `this::methodname`.
+We also have `class BoardButton`.
+We also have `class BoardManger`, which also interacts with `class StatusBar` at the bottom.
+It's probably a good idea to read the code.

 # Enums

 Enum are really useful.